Multi-Instance Multi-Label Learning: Solving MIML Problems by Regularization

 \subsection{Experiments}

-In this section, we compare the two \textsc{Svm} algorithms for MIML, that is, the ``direct'' algorithm \textsc{D-MimlSvm} and the ``indirect'' algorithm \textsc{MimlSvm}, on the scene classification data set used in Section~\ref{sec:MIMLscene} and the text categorization data set used in Section~\ref{sec:MIMLtext}.
+The previous experiments in Section~\ref{sec:MIMLexp} have shown that different MIML algorithms have different advantages on different performance measures.
+In this section we propose the \textsc{D-MimlSvm} algorithm.
+We do not claim that \textsc{D-MimlSvm} is the best MIML algorithm.
+What we want to show is that, in contrast to heuristically solving the MIML problem by degeneration, developing algorithms from a regularization framework directly offers a better choice.
+So the most meaningful comparison is between the \textsc{D-MimlSvm}, \textsc{MimlSvm} and \textsc{MimlSvm$_{mi}$} algorithms, the latter two not being derived from the regularization framework directly.

-To study the behavior of \textsc{D-MimlSvm} and \textsc{MimlSvm} under different amounts of multi-label data, we derive five data sets from the scene data.
+To study the behavior of \textsc{D-MimlSvm}, \textsc{MimlSvm} and \textsc{MimlSvm$_{mi}$} under different amounts of multi-label data, we derive five data sets from the scene data used in Section~\ref{sec:MIMLscene}.
 By randomly removing some single-label images, we obtain a data set where 30\% (or 40\%, or 50\%) images belonging to multiple classes simultaneously; by randomly removing some multi-label images, we obtain a data set where 10\% (or 20\%) images belong to multiple classes simultaneously.
-A similar process is applied to the text data to derive five data sets.
+A similar process is applied to the text data used in Section~\ref{sec:MIMLtext} to derive five data sets.
 On the derived data sets we use 25\% data for training and the remaining 75\% data for testing, and experiments are repeated for thirty runs with random training/test partitions.
-The parameters of both \textsc{MimlSvm} and \textsc{D-MimlSvm} are set by hold-out tests on training sets.
-Since \textsc{D-MimlSvm} needs to solve a large optimization problem, although we have incorporated advanced mechanisms such as cutting-plane algorithm, the current \textsc{D-MimlSvm} can only deal with moderate size of training set.
+The parameters of \textsc{D-MimlSvm}, \textsc{MimlSvm} and \textsc{MimlSvm$_{mi}$} are all set by hold-out tests on training sets.
+Since \textsc{D-MimlSvm} needs to solve a large optimization problem, although we have incorporated advanced mechanisms such as cutting-plane algorithm, the current \textsc{D-MimlSvm} can only deal with moderate training set sizes.

 The seven criteria introduced in Section~\ref{sec:MLLcriteria} are used to evaluate the performance.
 The average and standard deviation are plotted in Figs.~\ref{fig:scene-curves} and \ref{fig:text-curves}.
 Note that in the figures we plot $1-$\textit{average precision}, $1-$\textit{average recall} and $1-$\textit{average F1} such that in all the figures, the lower the curve, the better the performance.